Victorian Railways departmental wagons: VZMA - Suburban Bogie Transport Wagon

 For the transport of suburban bogies, eleven E wagons were converted to HR wagons 90 through 100 in the 1970s.
 Some were stripped down to underframes, such as 92, while others, i.e. 100, retained their sides and ends.
 All had brackets along the floor to keep bogies in place.
 In 1985 they were recoded to VZMA, despite this being the same code used on V/Line's ex-NN/VHWA ballast wagons.

 VZGX - Locomotive sand

 In 1990 three of the VPFX flour hoppers, 1, 4 and 17, were reclassified VZGX and replaced HD four-wheel locomotive sand transport vehicles, to deliver dried sand to various locomotive depots around the state.
 While they retained the four drums, only the outer two were used for sand because of the difference in weight.

 VZWA - Wheel and axle transport

 In the late 1970s through early 1980s, 34 former E type wagons were cut down and converted to axle transport.
 Trays were fitted in two rows with alternating slots cut in for wheels, allowing 19 axles to be loaded per wagon.

-HO Scale milled kits of these vehicles are expected to be released in 2019.